Latest Page Updates

 Read more on COVID-19, pregnancy, and more detailed vaccine information and guidance from the American College of Obstetricians and Gynecologists (ACOG), the Society for Maternal-Fetal Medicine, and the Royal College of Obstetricians and Gynaecologists here.

 Women should talk to their HCP if they any questions related to any of the updates above.
 Not all pregnant women who contract COVID-19 will have serious illness.
-However, there is currently no way to determine which women may experience a more severe course of either infection.
+However, there is currently no way to determine which women may experience a more severe course of the infection.

 It is recommended that pregnant women: